-Strauss coached one of the program's finest staff's this past season as the Waves' arms guided the 2014 team to a WCC title and NCAA Super Regional appearance.
+Strauss coached one of the program's finest staff's a season ago, as the Waves' arms guided the 2014 team to a WCC title and NCAA Super Regional appearance.
 The Pepperdine staff posted a 2.55 ERA on the year, with three different players putting up sub 2.00 ERA's.
 Starters Corey Miller and Aaron Brown had 1.90 and 1.95 ERA's respectively, and setup man Chandler Blanchard posted a 1.12 ERA.
 The team's ERA was good for 10th in the country and tops in the WCC.
 Pepperdine led the WCC in hits per nine innings (7.69), shutouts (5) and WHIP (1.21).

 Closer Eric Karch recorded the third most saves in a season with 16 on the year and Brown was tied for fifth on the single season wins list with a 13-1 record.
 Brown's efforts earned him WCC Pitcher of the Year honors and Miller and Karch joined him on the All-WCC first team.
 Miller's 1.90 ERA was the lowest by any Waves pitcher since Noah Lowry in 2001.